pingidentity/pingdirectory-go-client/configurationapi/docs/AddSubOperationTimingPluginRequest.md

 ### NewAddSubOperationTimingPluginRequest

-`func NewAddSubOperationTimingPluginRequest(pluginName string, schemas []EnumsubOperationTimingPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, numMostExpensivePhasesShown int32, enabled bool, ) *AddSubOperationTimingPluginRequest`
+`func NewAddSubOperationTimingPluginRequest(pluginName string, schemas []EnumsubOperationTimingPluginSchemaUrn, enabled bool, ) *AddSubOperationTimingPluginRequest`

 NewAddSubOperationTimingPluginRequest instantiates a new AddSubOperationTimingPluginRequest object This constructor will assign default values to properties that have it defined,